Azure/azure-blueprints/samples/README.md

     **NOTE**: You may need to add the parameter `-ModuleMode Az` if you are using `Az` instead of `AzureRM`

 3. Publish the blueprint in the portal by navigating to that blueprints details (all services -> blueprints -> blueprint definitions -> <YOUR BLUEPRINT>) and clicking `publish` in the action bar.
-4. Assign the blueprint from the same screen or use the [`Az.Blueprint`](https://www.powershellgallery.com/packages/Az.Blueprint) powershell module.
+4. Assign the blueprint from the same screen or use the [`Az.Blueprint`](https://www.powershellgallery.com/packages/Az.Blueprint) powershell module, or [deploy the assignment with an ARM template](../assign-blueprint//as-template-deployment).

 That's it.
 Isn't that easy?